 Congratulations on your Paris engagement.
 Most of the heavy lifting is accomplished.
 Now it’s time to kick back to enjoy your first kisses, cafés, and favorite activities as fiancés.

-The list below should be a starting point for proven, romantic couple activities around Paris.
+The list below should be a starting point for proven, romantic couple activities around the City of Lights.

 Get in the mood with the sexiest Cabarets in Paris